tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 }
 ```

-Going to the backend code, you can see that the Utterances API generates some secret state and builds a redirect URL to request the necessary scopes for the user from Github, and sets a URL where the user will be redirected should they approve the request.
+Going to the backend code, you can see that the Utterances API generates some secret state and builds a redirect URL to request the necessary scopes for the user from GitHub, and sets a URL where the user will be redirected should they approve the request.

 [`utterances-oauth/src/routes.ts#L74`](https://github.com/utterance/utterances-oauth/blob/master/src/routes.ts#L74)
 ```javascript